Peterson-Lam-Shimozono's theorem is an affine analogue of quantum Chevalley formula: The Savelyev-Seidel homomorphism

-\begin{remark} The author learned Iritani's result through a paper of Gonz\'{a}lez-Mak-Pomerleano \cite{Mak}.
-In the previous version of the present paper, \eqref{3ceqn1} was proved using Li's degeneration formula \cite{Li1, Li2}.
-The degeneration we used was essentially the fibration $P_{\mu_1,\mu_2}$ constructed by Iritani.
-Notice however that his proof does not depend on the degeneration formula. \end{remark}
+\begin{remark} The author of the present paper did not know Iritani's result until he read a paper of Gonz\'{a}lez, Mak and Pomerleano \cite{Mak}.
+In the original version, Lemma \ref{3ciritani} was proved using Li's degeneration formula \cite{Li1, Li2}.
+The degeneration used was essentially the fiber bundle $\fibb_{\mu_1,\mu_2}$ constructed by Iritani.
+Notice however that Iritani's proof does not rely on the degeneration formula but virtual localization formula. \end{remark}